Dennistrangithub/post-install-config/README.md

 <img src="https://github.com/Dennistrangithub/post-install-config/assets/152820266/bbb36339-5fed-4cc5-a4d4-9b8b1e2158cb" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <p>
 At this stage, I configured the SLA settings in osTicket, tailoring them based on the severity of the problems reported.
-<li>SEV-A (Grace period is 1 hour within a 24/7 scedual)
+<li>SEV-A (Grace period is 1 hour within a 24/7 schedule)
-<li>SEV-B (Grace period within a 4 hour window within a 24/7 scedual)
+<li>SEV-B (Grace period within a 4-hour window within a 24/7 schedule)
-<li>SEV-C (Grace period of 8 hours within a 9/5 scedual)
+<li>SEV-C (A grace period of 8 hours within a 9/5 schedule)
 </p>

 <h2>Help Desk Topics</h2>
 <p>
 <img src="https://github.com/Dennistrangithub/post-install-config/assets/152820266/730dcbc0-6360-4508-8d62-9cdfa0d93355" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <p>
 In this phase, I added selectable help topics to osTicket, allowing users to specify their particular issues when submitting tickets.
 Each topic was assigned a priority level and an SLA importance.
-The highlighted topics are those I personally added and configured, while the others are the default ones included in the system.
+The highlighted topics are those I added and configured, while the others are the default ones included in the system.
 </p>

 <h1>osTicket - Post-Install Configuration (Conclusion) </h1>
 The post-installation configuration of osTicket has been a comprehensive and enlightening experience.
 This process included crucial steps like Roles Configuration, Department Setup, Agent Setup, SLA Configuration, and Help Topics Setup.
 Each of these objectives played a vital role in ensuring the osTicket system was tailored to meet the specific needs of our support structure.

-Through Roles Configuration, I learned the importance of clearly defining permissions and access levels for different users within the system.
+Through role configuration, I learned the importance of clearly defining permissions and access levels for different users within the system.
 This step was crucial in maintaining an organized and secure support environment.

 In setting up Departments, the experience highlighted the need for structured segmentation of support areas.
 This organization allows for more efficient handling of tickets and better allocation of resources.